 4. Cauliflower Combats Inflammation

+One of the most prominent benefits of cauliflower.
 Some of the most potent antioxidants in cauliflower are beta-carotene, quercetin, cinnamic acid, and beta-cryptoxanthin.
-These help reduce oxidative stress in the body and fight inflammation (4).
+These help reduce oxidative stress in the body and fight inflammation (5).

 An important anti-inflammatory compound in cauliflower is indole-3-carbinol, which operates at the genetic level to fight inflammation.
 And the omega-3 fatty acids in the vegetable also work well to combat inflammatory conditions.